-Serial licence abuser raided and to face trial
+Serial license abuser raided and to face trial

-IT Compliance Association (ITCA) client Tekla Corporation, which specialises in highly sophisticated modeling software for the construction, infrastructure and energy industries, has launched legal proceedings against VM Informatics in connection with wide scale software licensing fraud, following a raid on VM Informatics’ offices in New Delhi.
+IT Compliance Association (ITCA) client Tekla Corporation, which specializes in highly sophisticated modeling software for the construction, infrastructure, and energy industries, has launched legal proceedings against VM Informatics in connection with wide-scale software licensing fraud, following a raid on VM Informatics’ offices in New Delhi.

 The raid, in July 2011, by anti-piracy investigators working in conjunction with the police and Tekla under the ex-parte order passed by the Honorable High Court of Delhi discovered that VM Informatics was unlawfully using Tekla software with a licensed value of over $176,000.